 Another way to utilize the space under your staircase is by building built-in bookshelves under it, Harry Potter, anyone?

 Love industrial decor?
 The ladder and wood bookshelf is a perfect choice.
 You just need a wooden/steel ladder and planks of wood to go between each step/space of the ladder.
 Make sure to properly secure them, so you have a sturdy shelf.

 We’ve mentioned a few concepts which can be captivating for the young at heart.
 However, do not forget that your kids might also be interested in organizing their own things.
 Oftentimes we focus on filling their rooms with toys and designing them with fun and colorful wall decor.

 Find out below what other things can we use to have those appealing bookshelves.

 - That big dollhouse to a grand “book house.“

 When your little girl is not so little anymore, she may not play more often with her dollhouse.
 Although you may find yourself having a bit of difficulty convincing her to give it to a younger cousin or friend to get rid of it (as it consumes a big space in your storage room).
 Why not convert it to your daughter’s customized bookshelf?
 Rearrange and tweak her “dollhouse” to accommodate her storybooks.
 It’s like hitting two birds with one stone: you were able to repurpose an old toy and organized her books.

 - Lulla-crib bookshelf

-Add more fun to your kids’ reading time by decorating their wall with their favorite pet.
+Add more fun to your kids’ reading time by decorating their walls with their favorite pets.
 Draw the pet in a way that it can match a fixture as part of its body.
-If you place a wooden bar onto its stomach, you can enhance the imagination of your kid that as the bar holds more books, the pet gets fuller and stronger.
+If you place a wooden bar onto its stomach, you can enhance the imagination of your kid so that as the bar holds more books, the pet gets fuller and stronger.